alexb70/alexbourla.github.io/research/turning-the-tables-on-globalprotect.md

 ## Introduction

 What happens when enterprise VPN software designed to protect your systems opens them up to exploitation instead?
-In this post, I unpack a series of vulnerabilities we discovered in Palo Alto Networks' (PAN) GlobalProtect client that could be used to bypass the VPN or escalate privileges on MacOS and Linux endpoints with GlobalProtect installed.
+In this post, I unpack a series of vulnerabilities we discovered in Palo Alto Networks' (PAN) GlobalProtect client that could be used to bypass the VPN or escalate privileges on macOS and Linux endpoints with GlobalProtect installed.

 This post builds upon a talk I gave at Black Hat USA 2025 (abstract and slides are available [here](https://www.blackhat.com/us-25/briefings/schedule/#turning-the-tables-on-globalprotect-use-and-abuse-of-palo-altos-remote-access-solution-46051), and video recording to follow on Black Hat's YouTube channel in the coming months), providing more technical details surrounding the vulnerabilities and the fundamental design decisions that directly contributed to their existence.